marmomeni/cGEDs/README.md

-# RShiny2022 App: CGDS (Cancer Gene-expression Drug-Sensitivity) App
+# RShiny2022 App: cGEDs (Cancer Gene-expression Drug-Sensitivity) App
-This repository is dedicated to the documentation and management of CGDS (Cancer Gene-expression Drug-Sensitivity) RShiny app (2022).
+This repository is dedicated to the documentation and management of cGEDs (Cancer Gene-expression Drug-Sensitivity) RShiny app (2022).

 ---
 #### Web Links